No More Heroes III: Ports

 On April 15, 2022, Xseed Games announced that they would be publishing the game for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Windows in Fall of 2022, alongside a physical "Day 1 Edition" on consoles, featuring a 70 page art book, a soundtrack CD with select tracks from the game, and a Santa Destroy commemorative biker license plate.
 On April 18, 2022, pre-orders were opened for the physical editions, with a tentative release date of October 4, 2022.
 In Japan, No More Heroes III was released for PlayStation and Xbox consoles on October 6, 2022.
 Prior to launch, publisher Marvelous confirmed that the game would feature enhanced graphics, running at 4K resolution and 60 FPS on PlayStation 5 and Xbox Series X/S. The game would also receive a Japanese dub, with the audio being added to the Nintendo Switch version as a free update on October 5.

 Reception

-No More Heroes 3 received "generally favorable" reviews for Nintendo Switch and Xbox Series X/S, according to review aggregator Metacritic; the PlayStation 5 received "mixed or average" reviews.
+No More Heroes 3 received "generally favorable" reviews for Nintendo Switch and Xbox Series X/S, according to review aggregator platform Metacritic; the PlayStation 5 received "mixed or average" reviews.

 In a positive review, Ian Walker of Kotaku wrote "more than establishing a core meaning or truth to cut through the absurdity of reality, No More Heroes 3 is all about imparting a feeling.
 Those emotions, by design, will be different for everyone who takes the Jodorowsky-like pill Grasshopper has manufactured into the form of a video game."

 According to Famitsu, the game ranked #9 in Japan on launch week, selling 7,951 copies and becoming the second best-selling new release behind Tsukihime -A piece of blue glass moon-.
 The game also debuted at #4 on the weekly sales chart in South Korea, according to Media Create.